 - Leopards are one of the most agile cats.
-They can leap horizontally to 6m, vertically 3m, and can reach running speeds to 58km per hour.
+They can leap horizontally to 6m, vertically to 3m, and reach running speeds of 58km per hour.
 They are excellent swimmers as well.

-- The leopard has developed the ability to hide and are secretive and elusive.
+- The leopard has developed the ability to hide and is secretive and elusive.
 This makes it difficult to track in the wild.

 - The leopard has a large territory and is mostly a solitary cat.

-- They mark their territories by urinating as well as leaving claw marks on trees to warn others to stay out of their area.
+- They mark their territories by urinating and leaving claw marks on trees to warn others to stay out of their area.

-- Leopards share a few of the same traits as our own domesticated cats.
-When they are angry they will growl and also when contented they can purr.
-If they are near the area of another leopard they will make a raspy coughing noise to announce that they are there.
+- Leopards share a few of the same traits as our domesticated cats.
+When they are angry, they will growl, and when contented, they can purr.
+If they are near the area of another leopard, they will make a raspy coughing noise to announce that they are there.

-- A mother leopard will have between two and three cubs and for the first eight weeks, she stays in the area and keeps them hidden for protection.
+- A mother leopard will have between two and three cubs; for the first eight weeks, she stays in the area and keeps them hidden for protection.

-Black leopards may have dark fur almost looking as though it is completely black, but they also have the same spots.
-Some of the black leopards are mistakenly called ‘black panthers’.
+- Black leopards may have dark fur, almost like it is completely black, but they also have the same spots.
+Some of the black leopards are mistakenly called ‘black panthers.’

-Female leopards have very nurturing natures.
-In one filming for National Geographic, the crew witnessed a leopard killing a baboon to eat.
+- Female leopards have very nurturing natures.
+In one film for National Geographic, the crew witnessed a leopard killing a baboon to eat.

 - When the leopard noticed a baby baboon clinging to the dead mother, the leopard carried the baby into a tree, protected it, groomed and cuddled it, and cared for it as she would have for her own baby.